Montana Historical Society

 Websites and Online Lesson Plans

-• Montana's Charlie Russell Created by the Montana Historical Society to help you bring the Cowboy Artist to your classroom, Montana's Charlie Russell includes eight lessons aligned to the Montana Common Core, Art and Social Studies Standards: biographical PowerPoints (one designed for elementary students, the other for upper grades): and images of sixteen Russell paintings, letters, and sculptures.
+• Montana's Charlie Russell was created by the Montana Historical Society to help you bring the Cowboy Artist to your classroom.
+It includes eight lessons aligned to the Montana Common Core, Art and Social Studies Standards; biographical PowerPoints (one designed for elementary students, the other for upper grades); and images of sixteen Russell paintings, letters, and sculptures.

 • Easily adapted to distance learning, Do You Want to Be a Cowboy/Girl? asks students to conduct guided research of primary and secondary sources to decide if they would like to have been working cowboys or cowgirls on the open range.